Request a call

 The client owns a supermarket chain that sells groceries and homegoods.
 The client was interested in receiving detailed information about its marketing activities’ effectiveness, such as e-mail distribution of discount coupons to members of the loyalty program.

-NIX used the business intelligence tool Looker, which allowed the creation of three dashboards with all necessary information for rapid reporting, market insights, demographic analysis and efficient audience profiling.
+NIX used the business intelligence tool Looker, which allowed the creation of three dashboards with all the necessary information for rapid reporting, market insights, demographic analysis, and efficient audience profiling.

-By implementing business intelligence for marketing, the client enhanced the effectiveness of coupon sending, better understood the target audience, and optimize overall marketing campaigns, which led to higher profits and improved customer experience.
+By implementing business intelligence for marketing, the client enhanced the effectiveness of coupon sending, better understood the target audience, and optimized overall marketing campaigns, which led to higher profits and improved customer experience.

 Summary